GiISP/Solar-saltwork-fields-of-Vietnam/README.md

 ## Code developer

-The R scripts included in this repository were developed by:
+The R scripts included in this repository were developed by

 **Gina La Spada**